-Particular to the Danish merger regime is the use of so-called pre-notification discus-sions.
-Though not mandatory, parties to a potential merger in Denmark are strongly en-couraged to contact the DCCA before filing the notification in order to initiate pre-notification discussions on an informal basis.
-In practice, a pre-notification period may often last at least two to three weeks in simple cases, and four or more weeks in more complex cases.
+Though not mandatory, parties to a potential merger in Denmark are strongly encouraged to contact the DCCA before filing the notification in order to initiate pre-notification discussions on an informal basis.
+In practice, a pre-notification period may often last at least two to three weeks in simple cases, and four weeks or considerably longer in more complex cases.

-However, while the discussions can also be quite extensive and may last several months, in particular in complex merger cases, pre-notification discussions sig-nificantly increase the likelihood of the merger being cleared in Phase I.
+However, while the discussions can be quite extensive and may last several months, in particular in complex merger cases, pre-notification discussions significantly increase the likelihood of the merger being cleared in Phase I.

 Is mandatory notification compulsory or voluntary?

 Prior notification to the DCCA is mandatory if the jurisdictional thresholds are met.